управление статистикой картографа (mapper statistics management)

 to the area that they contain - to view all regions

-regardless of the number of areas present use --region
+regardless of the number of areas present use --region).

 To also view the areas contained within regions use

-is given the report will include the bin
+If --histogram is given the report will include the bin

 count and latency boundary values for any configured